The Baum-Connes property for a quantum (semi-)direct product: Compact Bicrossed Product

 As we have pointed out several times, the torsion-freeness assumption is needed whenever we work with the (current) quantum Baum-Connes property for discrete quantum groups.
 So, this hypothesis forces the compact bicrossed product case to became a quantum semi-direct product.
 Therefore, Theorem \ref{theo.FinalTheorem} and Theorem \ref{theo.FinalTheoremStrong} still hold.
 In this sense, the torsion case is the interesting one.
-The analogous strategy used in Section \ref{sec.BCQuantumsemi-directProduct} could be applied for a compact bicrossed product.
+The analogous strategy used in Section \ref{sec.BCQuantumsemi-directProduct} could be applied for a compact bicrossed product because its representation theory can be described explicitly as in the quantum semi-direct product case.
+However, the presence of a non trivial action $\beta$ makes this task more involved.
 It is reasonable to expect that the same stabilization property holds for any compact bicrossed product (not necessarily torsion-free) once the Baum-Connes property can be formulated without the torsion-freeness assumption.

 The $K$-amenability property can be established independently of this assumption.
 Notice here that $G$ is automatically amenable (so $K$-amenable) because it is a classical compact group. \begin{theoSec} Let $\mathbb{F}=\Gamma{_\alpha}\bowtie_{\beta} G$ be a compact bicrossed product.
 Then $\mathbb{F}$ is co-$K$-amenable if and only if $\Gamma$ is $K$-amenable. \end{theoSec} \begin{proof} Assume that $\mathbb{F}$ is co-$K$-amenable.
 This means that the canonical surjection $\tau_{\mathbb{F}}: C_m(\mathbb{F})\twoheadrightarrow C_r(\mathbb{F})$ induces a $KK$-equivalence, that is, the corresponding Kasparov triple $[\tau_{\mathbb{F}}]\in KK(C_m(\mathbb{F}), C_r(\mathbb{F}))$ is invertible.
 Let $\mathcal{X}\in KK(C_r(\mathbb{F}), C_m(\mathbb{F}))$ be its inverse, so that we have $[\tau_{\mathbb{F}}]\underset{C_r(\mathbb{F})}{\otimes} \mathcal{X}=1_{C_m(\mathbb{F})}$ and $\mathcal{X}\underset{C_m(\mathbb{F})}{\otimes} [\tau_{\mathbb{F}}]=1_{C_r(\mathbb{F})}$.